-Management is actively exploring additional required funding through debt or equity financing pursuant to its plan.
-There is no assurance that the Company will be successful in obtaining sufficient financing on terms acceptable to the Company to fund continuing operations.
-Management believes that as a result of the management plan, the Company's existing resources and access to the capital markets will permit the Company to fund planned operations and expenditures.
+Management believes that the Company's existing resources will be sufficient to fund the Company's planned operations and expenditures through October 2021.
 However, the Company cannot provide assurance that its plans will not change or that changed circumstances will not result in the depletion of its capital resources more rapidly than it currently anticipates.
-The accompanying audited financial statements do not include any adjustments that may result from the outcome of such unidentified uncertainties.
+The Company will need to raise additional capital to fund its long-term operations and research and development plans including human clinical trials for its various drug candidates until it generates revenue which reaches a level sufficient to provide self-sustaining cash flows.
+The accompanying financial statements do not include any adjustments that may result from the outcome of such unidentified uncertainties.